aaronbloomfield/ccc/hws/tokens/index.md

 ### Part 2: ERC-721 Non-Fungible Token

-In this part, you will create a non-fungible token that follows the [ERC-721 token standard](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/).
-This token can represent anything, but we will have it represent some image.
+In this part, you will create a manager for non-fungible tokens (NFT) that follows the [ERC-721 token standard](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/).
+Such a token can represent anything, but we will have it represent some image.
 You will use this code in a future assignment, where you will then be creating a decentralized auction for NFTs.

 #### Part 2, task 1: NFT images